Filmmaker Divya Bharathi continues to be hounded by the Tamil Nadu police

 Article 19A of the Constitution of India guarantees freedom of expression to every citizen in the country.
 Since the right-wing government has come into power, there has been an increase in the curbing of one’s right to freedom across the country.
 Artists across the country are being hounded by right-wing groups for critiquing them.

 Last year, Bharathi’s film on the plight of the manual scavengers, Kakkoos also faced similar issues.
-Kakkoos has also faced immense backlash from certain right-wing groups.
+Kakkoos has also faced an immense backlash from certain right-wing groups.
 Bharathi received several rape and death threats.
-The state police, instead of coming to her defence, added to her harassment by disrupting several screenings of the film.
-The reactions to te film continued to worsen with no help or protection from the state government.
+The state police, instead of coming to her defense, added to her harassment by disrupting several screenings of the film.
+The reactions to the film continued to worsen with no help or protection from the state government.
 Ultimately, Bharathi was forced to go into exile.

 Divya Bharathi has been an activist since she was studying in a college.